Aonishiki Arata: Personal life

-Aonishiki's parents also have refugee status and now live in Germany.
-His mother works there as a cleaner.
+Aonishiki has an older brother who stayed in Ukraine.
+Both his parents have refugee status and now live in Düsseldorf, Germany, where they manage a dry cleaning shop.
 When it came to deciding to move to Japan, Aonishiki was able to count on the support of his parents, who encouraged him to obtain a visa.
+Aonishiki was reunited with his parents for the first time since he left home when he invited them to the 2025 May tournament in Tokyo and again when the Japan Sumo Association held its exhibition tournament in Paris in June 2026.

 Aonishiki is fluent in Ukrainian and Russian, and he speaks English at an intermediate level.
-At the time of his recruitment into the professional world, it was already noted that Aonishiki had already become fluent in Japanese, which he learned after arriving in Japan.
+At the time of his recruitment into the professional world, it was noted that Aonishiki had already become fluent in Japanese, which he learned after arriving in Japan.